Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

 The Bielefeld Academic Search Engine (BASE) is a free open-source multidisciplinary academic search engine.
 The BASE allows you to search scholarly resources on the web.

-In order to find journal abstracts, articles, preprints, images, and videos, BASE search engine plays a pivotal role.
+In order to find journal abstracts, articles, preprints, images, and videos, the BASE search engine plays a pivotal role.

 The BASE search engine was designed and developed by Bielefeld University, Germany.
 At the time of this writing, this tool provides more than 241,960,866 documents from more than 8,348 sources.